python-attrs/attrs/docs/why.rst

    False

-…while a namedtuple is *explicitly* intended to behave like a tuple which means the type of a tuple is ignored:
+…while a namedtuple is *explicitly* intended to behave like a tuple which means the type of a tuple is *ignored*:

 .. doctest::